rails/rails/guides/source/action_cable_overview.md

 sent directly to the channel subscribers who are streaming that named broadcasting.
 Each channel can be streaming zero or more broadcastings.

-As you can see, this is a fairly deep architectural stack.
-There's a lot of new terminology to identify the new pieces, and on top of that, you're dealing with both client and server side reflections of each unit.

 ## Server-Side Components

 ### Connections